Make Your Book Appetizing to Your Audience. Get Some Great Ideas for Book Covers.

 Ideas for books have to come from intelligence, facts and known qualities of the audience, statistical data, deliberate research and analysis.
 These things are more important than what you or I might like to see on a book’s cover.

 This question should be asked from a design perspective, not a DIY standpoint.
 Unless you know the things mentioned above, it’s self-sabotage to try to make book covers for your book by yourself.

 In order to know how to make book covers, not the designer side of it but rather the book marketing side, it would take years to learn how.
-It’s the business side of book covers that matter.
+It’s the business side of book covers that matters.

 The best way to make book covers is by finding a qualified graphic artist who knows book marketing inside and out.
 You would be hard pressed in finding this kind of individual.

-Finding two experts — one in cover design, the other in book marketing — and you you’ve got what it takes to answer the challenge of how to make book covers.
+Find two experts—one in cover design, the other in book marketing—and you’ve got what it takes to answer the challenge of how to make book covers.

-Though you are not going to be the one making your book cover, understanding a few crucial book cover design how to’s.
+Though you are not going to be the one making your book cover, you should understand a few crucial book cover design how to’s.
 For one thing, it’s important to understand how people look at things, especially book covers.

 When glancing at something for the first time, people do not read in a linear fashion, line by line.
 Humans seek to make a lightning fast decision on whether they should spend more time with what they’re viewing or move on to something else.